epostIt/graphQL_workshop/README.md

 ### Activities
+This workshop is based off the tutorial [Learn GraphQL in 40 minutes](https://www.youtube.com/watch?v=ZQL7tL2S0oQ).
+If you get stuck, most of the solutions can be found at some point in that video.
 1. Run a single query to get a list of all books with their id, name, and authorid
 2. Discuss the following query do you think it will Run?
 Why or why not?
 `{